-It is expected that you will submit work by the deadline listed in the syllabus and/or on ELMS-Canvas.
+It is expected that you will submit work by the deadline listed on ELMS-Canvas.
 Late work will be penalized according to the late work policy described in the Course Policies and Procedures section below.

 Grade Disputes: I am happy to discuss any of your grades with you, and if I have made a mistake I will immediately correct it.
 Any formal grade disputes must be submitted in writing and within one week of receiving the grade.